mauryahimanshu/Must-know-Algorithms-for-competitive-coding/README.md

 When contributing to this repository, please first create a new issue if it does not exist.

+# Important
+***Create the file only in its respective directory.
+If the directory does not exist create a new one.
+Also the maintainer will not able assign everybody to each issue.
+So, go ahead commit and create a new pull request for any open Issue.
+Please do not submit a pull request to an Issue for which someone has already submitted a pull request and waiting to be merged.***

 ## Pull Request Process